equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 Each block signature covers the injection identifier and block offset besides its content.
 The former avoids replay attacks where the attacker sends a correctly signed block from a different injection (for the same or a different URI).
 The latter avoids the attacker from reordering correctly signed blocks for this injection.
 However, this inlining of signatures also binds the stream representation of the body to this particular injection.
 Storage that keeps signatures inline with block data should take this into account when trying to reuse body data.

 Common parameters to all block signatures are kept the same and factored out to `X-Ouinet-BSigs` for simplicity and bandwidth efficiency.
-Even if each block length could be inferred from the presence of a chunk extension, having the signer commit to a fixed and explicit length up front (with the exception of the last block) helps the consumer of the signed response to easily validate chunk boundaries and discard responses with too big blocks.
+Even if each block size could be inferred from the presence of a chunk extension, having the signer commit to a fixed and explicit size up front (with the exception of the last block) helps the consumer of the signed response to easily validate chunk boundaries and discard responses with too big blocks.
 In the example, chunks are equivalent to blocks; this is the simplest implementation but it is not compulsory: blocks could be splitted in several chunks if needed.
 However, for the sake of simplicity, chunks should be aligned to block boundaries (i.e. blocks should consist of a natural number of chunks).

 If the client sends an HTTP range request, the injector aligns it to block boundaries (this is acceptable according to [RFC7233#4.1][] — "a client cannot rely on receiving the same ranges that it requested").
 The partial response head includes a ``Range:`` header, but it is not part of the partial nor final signatures (to allow later sharing of subranges, whose blocks can be validated independently anyway).  ``Digest:`` and ``X-Ouinet-Data-Size:`` may be missing in the final response head, if the injector did not have access to the whole body data.